 Like all parents (well the vast majority anyway) I do, of course, love all of my children.
 Through the all night screaming (theirs not mine), toddler tantrums, the teenage angst and now, the wedding planning jitters it goes without saying that my love for each of them is unwavering.

 But there is something different in the way I feel about Gabriel.
 Gabriel was diagnosed with Autism last year, just before his 3rd birthday.
-He speaks very rarely and when he does it is usually in single words that are difficult for others to understand.
+He speaks very rarely, and when he does, it is usually in single words that are difficult for others to understand.
 Mostly, he grunts and tries to communicate through gestures as best he can.
 As you can imagine, this is incredibly frustrating for him and those of who care for him.
-It’s pretty much the same as the frustration you feel when your 2 month-old baby is screaming the place down & nothing you try can soothe her.
-The difference being that this little fella has more sophisticated wants and needs so the simple food, diaper, sleep checklist just doesn’t cut it anymore.
+It’s pretty much the same as the frustration you feel when your two month-old baby is screaming the place down & nothing you try can soothe her.
+The difference is that this little fella has more sophisticated wants and needs so the simple food, diaper, sleep checklist just doesn’t cut it anymore.

 The excitement he generates on those occasions he does communicate, it’s like your little ones first word all over again.
 I cannot look at him without smiling and feeling that protective catch in my chest, just like the first time I held him.

 He will always need us here to look after him, but that also means that we will always have him here with us.
 I feel blessed to have our autistic son because we will always have that innocence, that unconditional love in our home and what better thought to have on a day to celebrate love.

 Please share your stories with us either directly in the comments or leave us a link to a post on your blog.